florinpatrascu/neo4j_sips/README.md

 A simple Elixir wrapper around the [Neo4j](http://neo4j.com/developer/get-started/) graph database REST API.

+*You can also look at: [Bolt.Sips](https://github.com/florinpatrascu/bolt_sips), a similar driver but using Bolt, this time.
+Neo4j's newest network protocol, designed for high-performance.
+Cheers!*

 ### Install

 From [hex.pm](https://hex.pm/packages/neo4j_sips).
 Edit the `mix.ex` file and add the `neo4j_sips` dependency to the `deps/1 `function: